marco-buratto/signage-orchestrator/README.md

     bash player-connector.sh --action install --player-type web|slideshow --orchestrator-address ORCHESTRATOR_ADDRESS --orchestrator-password ORCHESTRATOR_PASSWORD --player-name PLAYER_NAME --player-position PLAYER_OPTIONAL_POSITION_NOTES --player-comment PLAYER_OPTIONAL_COMMENT --check-tls yes|no

 --player-type: on Raspberry Slideshow players use "slideshow"; on Raspberry Digital Signage players use "web".

 ORCHESTRATOR_ADDRESS is the IP address or fqdn of your Signage Orchestrator installation and ORCHESTRATOR_PASSWORD is the password chosen when installing.

 PLAYER_NAME, PLAYER_OPTIONAL_POSITION_NOTES, PLAYER_OPTIONAL_COMMENT are properties of the player (Raspberry unit) itself, so how it will be displayed in the Orchestrator interface.

---check-tls: use "no" unless you have installed a valid certificate on the Orchestrator
+--check-tls: use "no" unless you have installed a valid certificate on the Orchestrator.